digital-asset/docs.daml.com/docs/2.9.0/docs/daml-repl/index.rst

 ######################

 .. warning::
    Since Daml 2.9.0, ``daml repl`` is deprecated.
-It will be removed in a future release.
+It will be removed in Daml 3.0.

 The Daml REPL allows you to use the :doc:`/daml-script/index` API interactively.
 This is useful for debugging and for interactively